-Before leaving the US, check with your local bank and credit card companies about fees for using your card overseas.
+Before leaving the U.S., check with your local bank and credit card companies about fees for using your card overseas.
+Many banks and credit card issuers impose additional charges on foreign transactions; others such as Capitol One (at least at print time) do not.
 If the fees are hefty, consider withdrawing larger amounts of cash from the ATM and taking only what you need and keeping the rest in a safe place.
+Only use credit cards with high fees for big purchases or in emergencies.

-You should notify your bank and credit card companies that you are going abroad for an extended period of time, and be sure to inform them as to which countries you intend on traveling.
+You should notify your bank and credit card companies that you are going abroad for an extended period of time.
 Otherwise, when they see charges on your card from a foreign country, they may assume that your card has been stolen and suspend your account.
 Keep a separate record of your credit card numbers and phone numbers of the companies so you can report theft or loss of your card quickly.

+Spending Money:

-Spending Money: Students sometimes ask how much spending money they should plan to have during their time abroad.
-The amount spent depends, of course, on the lifestyle you adopt and how much you plan to travel.
-In general, you should plan on a minimum of \$2,500 per semester.
+Students sometimes ask how much spending money they should plan to have during their time abroad.
+This amount depends, of course, on the lifestyle you adopt and how much you plan to travel.
+In general, you should plan on a minimum of \$1,000 for the semester and \$2,000 for the year.
+Many students do it for less.